saber-games/expeditions-guides/docs/custom_gameplay_entities/specialists/modifiers_of_specialists.md

 When a single Treasure Item is spawned in this zone, this modifier will add an additional specified amount of these items.
 However, these additional item will not be added, if there are no free slots in the zone.

 -   **additionalTreasureItemsCount** – The amount of additional [Treasure Items][treasure_items] to be added.
-Positive integer value.

 ### AnchorRadius
 Increases the radius of all specified *Anchors*.

 -   **anchorRadiusID** – [identifiers][inv_items_idemtifiers_list] of all *Anchors* that this modifier will be applied to.
 -   **anchorRadiusIncreasedPercent** – the increase of the radius, in percents.
-Positive integer value.

 ### AnchorSupplies
 Increases the amount of charges of all specified *Anchors* that are available for purchasing in Headquarters or within the Expedition.

 -   **anchorRadiusID** – [identifiers][inv_items_idemtifiers_list] of all *Anchors* that this modifier will be applied to.
 -   **anchorMaxLimitCount** – the number of additional charges that will be added to both current number of charges and maximum possible amount of charges.
-Positive integer value.

 ### ArmorRestoreEverywhere
 Allows to perform reinforcement (restore the armor) in any location.